amethystlyre/QETesting_SauceDemo/README.md

 * NUnit.ConsoleRunner v3.16.3

-Prerequisite to run test: Chrome Browser.
+Other prerequisites to run test: Chrome Browser.
-Test located in Program.cs file.